Common Errors: Website Issues

-In this guide, we present a compilation of the most common errors that may arise when interacting with your website hosted on cdmon, along with links to other support guides to provide additional information and specific solutions for each of them:
+In this guide, we present a compilation of the most common errors that may arise when interacting with your website hosted at cdmon, along with links to other support guides to provide you with additional information and specific solutions for each of them:

-This general error indicates that the server has encountered an unexpected situation that prevents it from completing the request.
-This message may range from hosting configuration issues and programming script errors to website performance and optimization problems that result in timeouts.
-As this error can occur due to many variables, we recommend accessing the hosting error logs to identify the exact cause.
+This general error indicates that the server has encountered an unexpected situation that prevents it from completing the request made.
+This message can range from hosting configuration issues, programming script errors, to website performance and optimization problems that result in timeouts.
+Since this is an error that can occur due to many variables, we recommend accessing the hosting error logs and checking the exact reason.

 Indexing issues in browsers

-These issues occur when the website does not appear in search results or when indexing tools cannot connect to the site.
-The root cause of these issues is often the lack of a clear structure that search engines can efficiently crawl and understand.
+These issues appear when the website is not shown in search results or when indexing tools cannot connect to the site.
+The root of these problems is often the lack of a clear structure that search engines can crawl and understand efficiently.
 This is where the concept of a sitemap comes into play.

 Error 403 - Forbidden

-This error occurs when a web server understands the request made by the client but refuses to authorize it.
-This usually happens due to permission issues, where the server detects that the necessary rights to access the requested resource or perform a specific action are missing.
-A misconfigured .htaccess file may also restrict access to certain parts of the website.
+This is an error message that occurs when a web server understands the request made by the client, but refuses to authorize it.
+This usually happens due to permission issues, where the server detects that you do not have the necessary rights to access the requested resource or perform a specific action.
+Also, a misconfigured .htaccess file can restrict access to certain parts of the website.

 Website temporarily disabled (Expiration)

-When a website is temporarily disabled, it is usually because the hosting service has expired while the domain remains active.
-This means that although the website address still exists, the hosted content cannot be displayed because the service that allows its storage and access has been suspended.
+When you see a message indicating that a website has been temporarily disabled, it is generally because the hosting service has expired while the domain remains active.
+This means that, although the website address is theoretically still accessible, the hosted content cannot be displayed because the service that enables its storage and access has been suspended.

 Error message displayed on the website: